-You haven’t fully experienced the region until you’ve dined at The Gamekeeper.
+Housed in a 1950’s stone cottage, you haven’t fully experienced the region until you’ve dined at The Gamekeeper.
 It’s a true gourmet restaurant, with the perfect blend of upscale elegance and simple mountain charm.
+The staff is top notch and very attentive.
 The Gamekeeper is famous for Southern favorites - ultimate in comfort food - prepared with creativity and originality, offered through an evolving seasonal menu that blends the traditional with the exotic, satisfying both the meat lover and the vegetarian.
-Housed in a 1950s stone cottage, The Gamekeeper is an upscale restaurant that offers an eclectic mix of Southern foods and mountain cuisine, offering a selection of unique meat dishes including mountain trout, buffalo rib eye, ostrich, duck and beef tenderloin.
-The friendly staff literally waits on you hand and foot, assuring that you’ll leave happy and satisfied.
+Much quality and care goes into each dish, from the selection of the freshest ingredients to the wood fire preparation and the exquisite presentation.
+It is perfection for even the most discerning palate!
 The restaurant is located off Shulls Mill Road near Yonahlossee Resort.

 Business Spotlight: Gamekeeper Restaurant Opens After Two-Month Hiatus, An Experience that is Elegant, Unpretentious, Exotic and Local – All at the Same Time

 The elegant yet unpretentious Gamekeeper Restaurant, famous for cuisine that fuses the traditional with the exotic, is back open after a two-month hiatus to address what was essentially bad luck on top of the costs of doing business.